TheBrutalSkull/peppomusic/README.md

 # peppomusic
-A newver version of the music bot
+A newer version of the music bot